mbsa-tud/tsad_platform/README.md

 #### calcThresholdsOn
 **- optional -**
 This field is optional and only has an effect if the [requiresPriorTraining]() field is set to true.
+If it is not specified, no static thresholds are computed in the training phase.
 Its value can be either `"anomalous-validation-data"` or `"training-data"`.
 This determines what dataset to use to calculate the static threholds.
 If the selected option is `"anoamlous-validation-data"`, but no anomalous validation data is available, the thresholds will be calculated during testing.
 If you don't specify this field or set its value to anything except the two options, the thresholds are always set during testing and not during training.

 #### isMultivariate